jvdevlab/react-clean-project/README.md

-# React Clean Project
+## Description

-This is a template for React based demo projects.
+This is a template for React-based demo projects.